-News flash -- your email address from high school won’t cut it in the real world.
-Even if “firstname.lastname@example.org” serves as a nostalgic reminder for your peak athletic years, it’ll look like an eyesore on your resume and prompt any recruiter or hiring manager to press delete.
+News flash — your email address from high school won’t cut it in the real world.
+Even if “firstname.lastname@example.org” is a reminder for your athletic years, it's not a professional email address and can result in your email being ignored.

-That said, there’s probably at least one person who has the same name as you, so the email address with just your first and last name has most likely been taken by now.
+That said, there’s probably at least one person who has the same name as you, so the email address with just your first and last name is most likely taken by now.

-Fortunately, though, a professional email address isn’t limited to just your first and last name.
-There are plenty of ways you can choose one that any recruiter or hiring manager would consider professional.
+Fortunately, there are plenty of ways you can choose a business email address that any recruiter or hiring manager would consider professional.

 How to Create a Business Email Address

 - Connect your email to an email client.

 - Connect your email to your marketing automation software.

 You must purchase a domain and hosting site when you start your business.

 One way to create a business email address is to look for a hosting package with a business email.
 It's usually an additional cost, but many users choose to set up their business email this way because of the ease.

 If you choose this way of creating a business email, you'll need to go to your hosting site and set up your email.
 Usually, this means going to the "Email" section of your hosting site and choosing an email (tips and examples below).